-NHS England was leading on this project and the feedback has been shared with them to help develop their long term plan for mental health care in England.
-You can follow their progress on the NHS England website here: www.england.nhs.uk/ourwork/
+NHS England were leading on this project and the feedback has been shared with them to help develop their long term plan for mental health care in England.
+You can follow their progress on the NHS England website: www.england.nhs.uk/ourwork/

 If you would like to read more information about this engagement please see the downloads section below.

-If you have any questions about this engagement please contact Adam Stewart on email@example.com or 0113 8435470
+If you have any questions about this engagement us email us at email@example.com or call on 0113 843 5470.